Alfreton War Memorial

-Alfreton War Memorial is a 20th-century grade II listed war memorial in Alfreton, Derbyshire.
+Alfreton War Memorial is a 20th century Grade II listed war memorial in the town and civil parish of Alfreton, in the Amber Valley district of Derbyshire, England.

 History

-The war memorial was unveiled on 31 July 1927, with Gen Sir Horace Smith-Dorrien in attendance.
+The war memorial was unveiled on 31 July 1927, with General Sir Horace Smith-Dorrien in attendance.

-The memorial and the surrounding railings have been Grade II listed since 25 May, 1988.
+The memorial and the surrounding railings have been Grade II listed since 25 May 1988.

+Description

+The memorial consists of a bronze statue of a World War I soldier in battle dress protecting a child standing against him.
+The statue is mounted on a plinth on which there are bronze plaques bearing the dedicatory inscription and list of names of the fallen.